 Wherever possible please avoid coming to the surgery and contact your pharmacy to check if prescriptions have been completed before contacting us.

-WE REQUIRE 48 hours notice for all repeat request.
+WE REQUIRE 3 working days notice for all repeat requests.

 To avoid coming into the surgery please.